solrak29/ecba/Readme.md

 ```
 Resolved   Issued   Description
+           20180425 Need to clearly define the callback and messaging across all applicaotns.
+                        Create a new message module that all interfaces will use to pass messages.
+           20180425 Preliminary testing with fb to console bot (next will be console chat via control to b ot).
+20180425   20180425 Uploaded console design graphic
 20180423   20180422 Test where console test can communicate both ways via the std in/out on both sides.
                         Get this part to process your messages and you are able to type back; then you can
                         easily plugin to controller piece.